 Founded in 1981, Tasmania’s internationally acclaimed Terrapin Puppet Theatre tours locally, nationally and internationally and is recognised as one of the world’s premier puppetry companies.

-My interest in the puppet show stemmed from meeting an extraordinary Tasmanian, in Hanna Parssinen.
-Having seen some examples of Hanna’s work, I know she is a very talented and creative Hobart local.
-Here’s Hanna’s profile from The Gatekeeper’s promotions…
+My interest in the puppet show stemmed from meeting extraordinary Tasmanian artist, Hanna Parssinen.
+Having seen some examples of Hanna’s work, I know she’s a very talented and creative Hobart local.
+Here’s Hanna’s profile from The Gatekeeper’s promotions.

 Hanna is a puppetry designer and visual artist originally from Finland.
 She completed her studies in painting and photography at the Academy of Visual Arts in Rotterdam in 1994 and has since been based in Hobart.
 She trained in puppetry design with Terrapin under the tuition of Greg Methé and has designed, or co-designed with Methé, Terrapin productions such as The BFG (1998), Alice (1999), Blueback (2000), My Sister’s an Alien (2003) and The Very Persistent Gappers of Frip (2005).
 Hanna designed Colour My World for Is Theatre Ltd. in 2002.
 In 2008 Hanna collaborated with puppetry troupe Hox.Co. in Turku/Finland on an adaptation of Picture of Dorian Gray.

 Hanna creates multimedia visual art works for exhibitions and on commission.
 She utilises mediums such as soft sculpture, tent sewing techniques and ice-carving.
 Hanna has a passion for ice carving.
 She has carved ice at competitions and events in Finland, Sweden, Japan and Tasmania.